Trusted WordPress tutorials, when you need them most.

 How to Add or Remove Capabilities to User Roles in WordPress

-In this article, we’ll show you how to add or remove capabilities to user roles in WordPress.
+If you’re facing this problem, this article will show you how to add or remove capabilities to user roles in WordPress.

 Customing user role permissions in WordPress